peacecorps/medlink/README.md

 #### Cucumber (Acceptance Tests)
  * To run the **cucumber** tests, just go to the top project directory and type **cucumber**.
+ * To run the **cucumber javascript** tests, just go to the top project directory and type **cucumber -p javascript**.
+These tests must be run with the GUI; the other cucumber tests do not have this requirement.

 #### Twilio (SMS integration)